Koenkk/Z-Stack-firmware/coordinator/README.md

   </tr>
 </table>

-### I'm a Zigbee2MQTT user, which one should I use?
+### I'm using a CC2530 or CC2531, which firmware should I use?
 This depends:
-- Zigbee 3.0 coordinators are only recommended for CC26X2R1 and CC1352P_2 (other devices might not be powerful enough)
+- Zigbee 3.0 firmwares are **not** recommended for the CC2530 and CC2531 (since those are not powerful enough)
-- If you have a network of 1 - 30 devices, the Z-Stack_Home_1.2 **default** firmware is recommended.
+- If you have a network of 1 - 15 devices, the Z-Stack_Home_1.2 **default** firmware is recommended.
-- If you have a network of 30+ devices, the Z-Stack_Home_1.2 **source routing** firmware is recommended.
+- If you have a network of 15+ devices, the Z-Stack_Home_1.2 **source routing** firmware is recommended.
 - Note that the **source routing** firmware only supports 5 direct children, therefore you need to have routers in range of the coordinator.

 ### Legend